 - Coarse sea salt

-- Peel jicama and slice julienne style either on a mandoline or by hand.
+- Peel jicama and slice into julienne size pieces the size of thin fries.
+Use a mandoline or by hand.

 - Place in bowl and sprinkle olive oil, paprika, chili powder, cumin, salt and lime juice.